1. Overview

 -

-FLAG_OVERFLOW_VISIBLE - Do not clip the children’s content to the parent’s boundary
+FLAG_OVERFLOW_VISIBLE - Prevents clipping of child content to the parent’s boundary.

-Widget style can be changed by select part and state.
+Widget styles can be customized by selecting parts and states.

-Here is the list of STATE corresponded code number.
+Here is a list of states and their corresponding code numbers:

 -